The Department of Urban Planning Alumni Advisory Board was formed to:

 DEREK NABER, LEED AP ND, BUPD 2010

-Derek Naber is a development manager at Ambrose Property Group where he assists with development projects including Waterside, the redevelopment of the former 102-acre GM Stamping Plant in downtown Indianapolis.
+Derek Naber is vice president of acquisition and portfolio management at New City Development.
+Previously he worked as a development manager at Ambrose Property Group where he assisted with development projects including Waterside, the redevelopment of the former 102-acre GM Stamping Plant in downtown Indianapolis.
 Prior to joining Ambrose, Derek worked as a developer at Holladay Properties where he oversaw the redevelopment of Central State, a 150-acre former state psychiatric hospital campus.

 Prior to working at Holladay, Derek worked for the City of Indianapolis and City of Columbus as a project manager and city planner respectively.
 At the City of Indianapolis, Derek managed several city initiatives including the redevelopment of Market East, a +$300 Million district development featuring a new downtown transit center, 360 Market Square and the new Cummins HQ.
 Derek is an accredited LEED professional of the LEED for Neighborhood Development rating system.
 He graduated from Butler University with his MBA in 2018 and from Ball State University in 2010 with a Bachelor in Urban Planning and Development degree